Kisan Salahkaar: Farmer Advisory Platform for Governments and NGOs

 How companies can use it as a side product

-Agri-input companies, seed brands, fertiliser businesses, equipment sellers, farm-management SaaS companies, agri marketplaces, crop insurers, and banks can use a licensed version of Kisan Salahkaar as a value-added service.
+Agri-input companies, seed brands, fertiliser businesses, equipment sellers, farm-management SaaS companies, agri marketplaces, crop insurers, and banks can use a white-label version of Kisan Salahkaar as a value-added service.
 The strongest business case is not "put a chatbot on the website".
-The stronger case is: give farmers useful guidance first, then connect them to the right product, service, field agent, or finance offer at the right moment.
+The stronger case is: give farmers useful guidance first, then connect them to the right product, service, field agent, nearby market price, or finance offer at the right moment.

 • Seed companies: pair crop recommendation flows with region-specific seed portfolios.

-• Fertiliser and crop-protection companies: connect remedy guidance to approved products, labels, safety notes, and dealer networks.
+• Fertiliser and crop-protection companies: connect image-based disease diagnosis to approved organic and inorganic products, labels, safety notes, buy links, and dealer networks.

 • Equipment companies: upsell irrigation, spraying, greenhouse, and protected cultivation products when the recommendation supports it.

-• Agri marketplaces: keep farmers engaged between purchase cycles with useful advisory content.
+• Agri marketplaces: keep farmers engaged between purchase cycles with advisory content, product suggestions, and nearby crop-price context.

 • Banks and insurers: use crop, soil, and weather context to improve farmer education around risk, credit, and insurance products.